“Good things come to those who bait,” said some wise guy a long time ago.

 Are You Ready to Go Fish?

-When it comes to catching fish, you can’t just rely on your fishing kit.
+When it comes to survival fishing, you can’t just rely on your fishing kit.
 You need to know different fishing techniques.
 You also have to familiarize yourself with the different bodies of water and the kinds of fish in the area.

 Knowing how to start a fire would help, too.